In 2000, Kalman and Kusuma Narayan endowed The Navin Narayan Memorial Lecture in honor of their late son, Social Studies concentrator, Navin Narayan.

 In addition to this endowed Lecture, the American Red Cross established the Navin Narayan Scholarship which is granted "to exceptional graduating high school seniors who show high academic competence and ambition, longevity and dedication to the American Red Cross, and leadership in their respective positions."

-The Narayan Lecture is held each October at Adams House, and is open to the public.
+The Narayan Lecture traditionally has been held each October at Adams House, and is open to the public.
 For additional information, please contact the Department at (617) 495-2163.

 Past lectures include: